chanzer0/NBA-TopShot-Chrome-Extension/README.md

 Packaged in this github repository is a tool for NBA Top Shot that will sort listing prices ascending, instead of by serial number.
 This allows you to find undervalued serial numbers.

-If you find value in this extension, and feel inclined to gift me a moment, you can send them to ["chanZERO"](https://www.nbatopshot.com/user/@chanZERO)
+If you find value in this extension, the most valuable thing you can do for me is to [leave me an "issue"](https://github.com/chanzer0/NBA-TopShot-Chrome-Extension/issues) that praises my tools and explains how they've helped you.
+If you are still feel inclined to give me monetary reimbursement — gift me a moment.
+You can do this buy clicking your moment and gifting them to ["chanZERO"](https://www.nbatopshot.com/user/@chanZERO).